-This product is covered by Carlisle Fluid Technologies' materials and workmanship limited warranty.
+DeVilbiss products are covered by Carlisle Fluid Technologies one year materials and workmanship limited warranty.
 The use of any parts or accessories, from a source other than Carlisle Fluid Technologies, will void all warranties.
-Failure to reasonably follow any maintenance guidance provided may invalidate any warranty.

-For specific warranty information please contact Carlisle Fluid Technologies.
+For specific warranty information please contact the closest Carlisle Fluid Technologies location listed below.